 Today, the geese have virtually disappeared from the village’s streets, but you can sometimes hear them honking early in the morning, like an echo to the past.

-We are proud of this anecdote and to worthily showcase the 3 successive generations who have run our company, on each of our bottles you will find 3 small stylised geese.
+We are proud of this anecdote and to worthily showcase the 3 successive generations who have run our Estate, on each of our bottles you will find 3 small stylised geese.
 This little flock yearns nothing but to grow, to carry on continuing the legacy…